qinglong-kooboo/Skeleton/README.md

 # Skeleton

-a demo to show how to add skeleton screens to a web page
+:sparkles: :sparkles: a demo to show how to add skeleton screens to a web page

 ## Motivation/Background
 Skeleton screens are blank pages that are progressively populated with content, such as text and images, as they become available (i.e. when network latency allows).
 Grey or neutral-toned filled shapes, commonly called placeholders, meet the user instantly upon user interaction with calls to action or links.
 The placeholders (the so-called “bones” of the skeleton) are then replaced with the actual site content, and the illusion is complete.
 That’s what skeleton screens do: create the illusion of an instant transition.